henry2004y/KeyNotes/contents/wave.md

 \omega^2 = k^2v_A^2\cos^2\theta = k_\parallel^2 v_A^2
 $$

-which results in a linearly polarized wave mode, the _Alfvén wave_, in a uniform plasma immersed in a uniform background magnetic field with phase speed
+which is known as the _Alfvén wave_, in a uniform plasma immersed in a uniform background magnetic field with phase speed

 $$
 v_p = v_A\cos\theta